RHIT-CSSE/csse290-ai/ClassMaterials/Week8/README.md

     * Lines are too long - In some cases, really long lines will prevent the JSONL from parsing.
 This shouldn't be a problem (it takes a lot), but it's something to watch for if your prompt gets really long.

 ### Writing Your Prompt

-The final result for each item in your batchshould be in the following JSON format (each item is described below that):
+The final result for each item in your batch should be in the following JSON format (each item is described below that):

 ```
 {